DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/keys/automatic_key_management.md

 validation keys for a single cryptographic algorithm (*RS256*).
 You can specify multiple keys, algorithms, and if those keys should additionally get wrapped in an X.509 certificate.
-Automatic key management will create and rotate keys for Each signing algorithm you specify.
+Automatic key management will create and rotate keys for each signing algorithm you specify.

 ```cs
 options.KeyManagement.SigningAlgorithms = new[]